zenranda/proj6-mongod/README.md

 ##Project Notes

 The sixth project in CS322.
 A simple MongoDB database that displays text memos sorted by date.
 Users can input their own memos with custom text and a custom date into a form, which will be sent to the database and displayed accordingly after pressing 'submit'.
-Users can delete memos in the same process: by entering the text of the memo you want to delete into the field and toggling the 'remove' radio button, then pressing 'submit'.
+Users can delete memos in the same process: by entering the text of the memo you want to delete into the text field and toggling the 'remove' radio button, then pressing 'submit'.

 Requires admin/user credentials to create and access the database - the admin credentials must be supplied by the user, the user credentials are provided with certain releases of this program but must be supplied by the user otherwise.
-Contains a few sample programs - db_trial.py and destroy_db.py, which don't directly aid the functionality of the program but give the user options, namely the ability to test a few sample inputs easy and the ability to delete the database they've created.
+Contains a few sample programs - db_trial.py and destroy_db.py, which don't directly aid the functionality of the program but give the user options, namely the ability to test a few sample inputs easily and the ability to delete the database they've created.

 Contains tests with nose for checking if the datetime handling and database insertion/deletion are correct.
 Run them with nosetests after configuring.